I turned myself to face me

 Immersed in Crowley’s uniform of divine imagery

 The narrative goes, well it must be his own fault.
 No one can claim to know whether Bowie did indulge in rituals which wrecked his psyche – or be active in the O.T.O- drugs might have had as much to do with it, but there has been a renaissance of interest in Crowley in recent years which reclaims his status even as a painter.
 Take much of this with a pinch of salt.
 The word ‘occult’ just means hidden and a lot of this knowledge, especially Gnosticism is now emerging into the light of day – the esoteric is becoming more mainstream.
-Bowie regarded himself as a kind of Gnostic.
+Bowie regarded himself as a kind of Gnostic and even appears as herald of Gnosticism in Philip K. Dick’s novel Valis (1981).

-There was always sophistication to this artistry.
-It was not skin deep like some who attempted to emulate, but had multiple layers and resonated across generations, not just in music, but in film, performance, new media, gender, fashion, styling, curation and culture studies.
-The scholars and academics can now feast on the culture vulture pickings left behind by Bowie.
+There was sophistication to this artistry.
+It had multiple layers which resonate across generations, not just in music, but in film, performance, new media, gender, fashion, styling, curation and culture studies.
+The scholars and academics can now feast on the pickings left behind by Bowie.
 Hence, following the exhibition at the V&A, David Bowie Is, the wave of interest accelerated, three ultra-academic works on Bowie, Enchanting David Bowie, Critical Perspectives, and Future Nostalgia, all of which appeared in 2015.
-There are as many interpretations of Bowie as Bowie fans, all very postmodern- you can imagine him lodged in another dimension, snickering in amusement, much as James Joyce did when he delivered Finnigans Wake to the literary analysts.
-Bowie can be read on multiple levels from Let’s Dance to Quicksand with is profound navel-gazing on the inner self which is the one area of development that is avoided in the consensus culture.
+There are as many interpretations of Bowie as Bowie fans, all very postmodern- you can imagine him lodged in another dimension, snickering in amusement, much as James Joyce did when he delivered Finnegans Wake to the literary analysts.
+Bowie can be read on multiple levels from Quicksand to Let’s Dance, some of his lyrics a kind of navel-gazing on the inner self.

 Bowie was deeply read in esoteric thought.
-He studied the Golden Dawn, the Hermetic tradition, Tibetan Buddhism, Gnosticism and magic.
-Bowie as a Gnostic makes total sense because he was basically saying you are your own God and with him more than any other, there was the feeling that he just opened the door, and the fans could do this too.
-He was alien-chamelon (Aquarius rising), but also ordinary, everyday nice guy (Capricorn).
-He tapped into everyone’s inner alien too, ,and enabled rather than disempowered that spirit of individuality, and eccentricity, allowing fans to claim that aspect of themselves as their own and to undergo their own Ch-Ch-Ch-Changes.
+He studied literature and practice from the Golden Dawn, the Hermetic tradition, Tibetan Buddhism, Gnosticism and magic.
+Bowie as a Gnostic makes total sense because he was basically saying you are your own God.
+More than any other rock star, there was the feeling that he just opened the door for the fans to follow.
+He was alien-chameleon (Aquarius rising), but also ordinary, everyday nice guy (Capricorn).
+He tapped into everyone’s inner alien too, ,and enabled rather than dis-empowered that spirit of individuality, and eccentricity, allowing fans to claim that aspect of themselves as their own and to undergo their own Ch-Ch-Ch-Changes.

 The Sun Machine is coming down and we’re going to have a party